-These stickers must be applied on the upper middle or left side of the windshield.
-Motorists who do not possess the appropriate sticker will have to pay a fine of € 300 (up to € 3,000).
+These stickers must be stuck on the upper middle or left side of the windshield.
+Motorists who do not stick the appropriate Vignette on the inside of the windshiled will have to pay a fine of € 300 (up to € 3,000).
 Cars rented in neighboring countries may or may not be equipped with the sticker.
 Please obtain one from your car rental agency.

 If you would like to find out more about the toll stickers, please visit www.asfinag.at/maut/vignette

 Driving through Austria with a vehicle exeeding 3,5 t?